Kilikia FC

-Kilikia Football Club (Կիլիկիա Ֆուտբոլային Ակումբ – Kilikia Futbolayin Akumb), is a defunct Armenian football club from the capital Yerevan.
+Kilikia Football Club (Կիլիկիա Ֆուտբոլային Ակումբ – Kilikia Futbolayin Akumb), is Armenian football club from the capital Yerevan.

 History

 Beginning

 Kilikia F.C. was founded in 1992 and participated in the first ever independent Armenian championship.
 In 1992, they occupied the 12th spot in the table, and were allowed to play in the 1993 Armenian Premier League.
-At the beginning of 1993, the club merged with fellow financially struggling FC Malatia.
+At the beginning of 1993, the club merged with fellow financially struggling club FC Malatia.
 The merger lasted only for 1 year, as the team was relegated to the Armenian First League.
-In the beginning of 1994 the two clubs were separated and disbanded.
+In early 1994, the two clubs were separated and disbanded.

 Revival in 1997

-Kilikia F.C. was revived in 1997, but did not participate in the league until year 1999.
+Kilikia F.C. was revived in 1997, but did not participate in the league until 1999.

 In 1999, Kilikia F.C. had replaced the financially struggling club Pyunik Yerevan in the Premier League.
 In 2001 Kilikia F.C. was relegated from the Armenian Premier League after refusing to pay the entrance fee.
-They got promoted again in 2003, and have since then finished sixth and fifth in the Premier League, with the fifth-place in 2005 earning them entry into the 2006 Intertoto Cup.
+They got promoted again in 2003, and have since then finished sixth and fifth in the Premier League, with the fifth-place finish in 2005 earning them entry into the 2006 Intertoto Cup.

 The club has since been struggling to keep up with the other clubs, as it only manages to field young local players.